 A strong sermon is a great way to attract newcomers to your ministry and encourage them to return after Easter.
 However, there are several other critical things your church should do to retain your first-time guests.
 To discover a thorough follow up checklist and guide, download the free ebook, Retaining Easter Guests, today.

-2. Reasons Jesus had to die
+2. SERMON FOCUS: Why Jesus needed to die

 At the same time, this is one of the more common themes in Easter sermons.
 Pastors often focus on atonement, which is important, but it’s not the only reason the Bible tells us Jesus had to die.
 We’ll cover the basic argument for atonement, and then get into some of those additional reasons below.